Skip ahead >>

 Example: Top selling brands and categories of your ecommerce

 Pie charts show your data in a circular graphic, which is divided into slices.
-There are two pie charts available in Data studio, the doughnut chart and the whole circle.
+There are two pie charts available in Looker Studio, the doughnut chart and the whole circle.

 Example: Your sales breakdown is based on marketing channels, countries and device categories